 Hit the right note and you’ll attract attention, inspiring people to strike up conversations about your content and share it with others.
 Which means extra site traffic, better brand equity, better search positions, more visitors and extra sales.

-Content marketing as a subset of SEO?
+Is content marketing a subset of SEO?

 Google has made it very clear that it’s determined to provide users with the best possible search results, surfacing well written, relevant, unique, interesting and informative stuff that’s a pleasure to read and burying the crappy stuff.
 You could see content marketing as a subset of SEO, in that it still involves giving search engines what they want.
 They just want different things.

-I’ve already mentioned Google’s Panda algorithm update, which prioritises detailed, meaningful online content over the crappy stuff.
+I’ve already mentioned Google’s Panda algorithm update, which prioritises detailed, meaningful online quality content over the crappy stuff.
 And I’ve also talked about how important it is to create content that’s 100% unique.

 But what, exactly, is unique?
 It’s subtler than you might think.